Legislation and legal definition

 7. What constitutes misappropriation of trade secrets?

-The GeschGehG implements essentially the wording of the Directive (EU) 2016/943.
+The Trade Secret Act (GeschGehG) implements essentially the wording of the Directive (EU) 2016/943.

 Therefore, misappropriation covers unauthorised access to, appropriation of, or copying of any documents, objects, materials, substances or electronic files, lawfully under the control of the trade secret holder, containing the trade secret or from which the trade secret can be deduced as well as any other conduct that, under the circumstances, is considered contrary to honest commercial practices.

-Furthermore, misappropriation covers use or disclosure of a trade secret that has been acquired unlawfully as set out before or being in breach of a duty not to disclose or use the trade secret.
+Further, misappropriation covers the use or disclosure of a trade secret that has been acquired unlawfully as set out before or being in breach of a duty not to disclose or use the trade secret.

 8. Are any activities explicitly excluded from the scope of trade-secret misappropriation?

 Activities explicitly excluded from the scope of trade-secret misappropriation are: